NREL-Sienna/PowerSimulationsDynamics.jl/docs/src/tutorials/tutorial_dynamic_lines.md

 We can obtain the initial conditions as:

 ```@repl dyn_lines
-#Will print the initial states.
+#Print the initial states.
 It also give the symbols used to describe those states.
 show_states_initial_value(sim)
 ```